-Figure 7: The time component can update the UI independent of its parents
+Figure 8: The time component can update the UI independent of its parents

-I removed the host page's timer code, and now only the timer component's time value is updated, which is why Figure 7 shows two different times.
+I removed the host page's timer code, and now only the timer component's time value is updated by the timer events, which is why Figure 8 shows two different times.

-Components are very powerful and easily created, so much like with Partials in MVC, you want to use components to isolate behavior into the smallest manageable units to avoid creating monolithic pages or components.
+Components are very powerful and easily created and much like Partials in MVC, you want to use them to isolate behavior into the smallest manageable units to avoid creating monolithic pages or components.
 It's much better to break out functionality into smaller units of work that are easier to reason about.

-Blazor Components are like Partials on Steroids.
+Blazor Components are like Partials on Steroids

 What's Generated

 If you want a look behind the scenes of how Blazor works at the .NET level, you can peek into the client bin folder and check out your user assemblies.
 Razor views are compiled into code that holds both the static template content and the code for your embedded expressions, code blocks, and @function directives.
-Figure 8 shows the generated code for the HTML content of the template.
+Figure 9 shows the generated code for the HTML content of the template in Reflector.